Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 Alternately, we can convert this problem into a <b>[Longest Increasing Subsequence (LIS)](#👩🏽‍🦯-🔎-longest-increasing-subsequence)</b> problem.
 As we know that <b>LIS</b> will give us the length of the <b>longest increasing subsequence</b> (in the sorted order!), which means that the elements which are not part of the <b>LIS</b> should be removed to make the <b>sequence</b> sorted.
 This is exactly what we need.
 So we’ll get our solution by subtracting the length of <b>LIS</b> from the length of the input array: `Length-of-input-array - LIS()`

-Let’s jump directly to the <b>bottom-up dynamic programming<b> solution.
+Let’s jump directly to the <b>bottom-up dynamic programming</b> solution.

 ### Bottom-up Dynamic Programming